 Schiit Mjolnir – If you can pronounce the name, then this is a very good balanced amp. $850 direct from them.

-Schiit Ragnarok2 – An integrated amp with full power sent to the headphone section, provides plenty of power for any of our headphones, especially if you run it balanced. $1450 with options for DAC and phono.
+Schiit Ragnarok2 – An integrated amp that provides plenty of power for any of our headphones, especially if you run it balanced. $1450 with options for DAC and phono.

 Benchmark HPA4 (amp only).
-This Balanced amp will drive the LCD4s.
+This amp will drive the LCD4s in balanced mode.
 It’s an amazing line-level preamp as well.
 And we love it has a balance control! $2,995.
-Incredibly low self-noise!
+Incredibly low self-noise.
 Also, check out their DAC3B.

 PS Audio DirectStream Jr